 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Swissport reported total carbon emissions of approximately 364,274,000 kg CO2e, a decrease from about 386,544,000 kg CO2e in 2023.
 The emissions breakdown for 2024 includes 114,964,000 kg CO2e from Scope 1, 49,621,000 kg CO2e from Scope 2, and 199,689,000 kg CO2e from Scope 3.
-This reflects a continued commitment to reducing their carbon footprint across all scopes.
-Swissport has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions by 2050.
-They have established a near-term target to reduce absolute Scope 1 and 2 emissions by 51% by 2032, using 2023 as the base year.
-Additionally, they plan to cut Scope 3 emissions from fuel- and energy-related activities by 51% and from purchased goods and services and upstream transportation and distribution by 30% within the same timeframe.
-The company is also focused on electrifying its fleet as a key strategy to achieve these targets, which are aligned with the 1.5°C climate goal.
-Overall, Swissport is committed to reducing absolute emissions by 90% across all scopes by 2050, demonstrating a proactive approach to climate action in the air freight transportation and logistics sector.
+This indicates a continued commitment to reducing their carbon footprint across all scopes.
+Swissport has set ambitious climate targets, committing to achieve net-zero greenhouse gas emissions across its value chain by 2050.
+Near-term goals include a 51% reduction in absolute Scope 1 and 2 emissions by 2032, using 2023 as the base year.
+Additionally, they aim to reduce Scope 3 emissions from fuel- and energy-related activities by 51% and from purchased goods and services and upstream transportation and distribution by 30% within the same timeframe.
+Long-term, Swissport targets a 90% reduction in absolute emissions across all scopes by 2050.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Swissport's commitment to sustainable practices in the air freight transportation and logistics sector.
+The data is sourced directly from Swissport International AG, with no cascading from a parent organization.

 Access structured emissions data, company-specific emission factors, and source documents